-3D printing can help manufacturers beat the competition to market with fast design cycles, taking a product from design to prototype to end-use much more quickly than traditional methods.
+3D printing can help manufacturers beat the competition to market with fast design cycles in the consumer products industry by taking a product from design to prototype to end-use much more quickly than traditional methods.

-When low-volume production is required, 3D printing can offer cost-effective and superior results as tooling costs are eliminated.
+When low-volume production is required, 3D print production can offer cost-effective and superior results as tooling costs are eliminated.

 It is also an excellent solution when custom parts or components are required with high geometric complexity.

 Working alongside our team of experts, products can be heavily customised to meet the needs of each customer.

 At Ricoh 3D, we worked alongside Future Engineering Developments to help bring three new innovative atomiser devices to market with volume 3D printing.